connortessaro/ct-framework/README.md

-Sure!
-Here’s a sample README for your GitHub repository:

----

 # Simple Web Framework

 This project demonstrates how to create a simple web framework using minimal custom CSS and JavaScript.
 This lightweight framework provides essential utilities for layout, styling, and event handling, making it a great starting point for basic web development without relying on heavier frameworks.